weikengchen/lwe-estimator/README.rst

 Contributions
 -------------

-Our intend is for this estimator to be maintained by the research community.
+Our intent is for this estimator to be maintained by the research community.
 For example, we encourage algorithm designers to add their own algorithms to this estimator and we are happy to help with that process.

 More generally, all contributions such as bugfixes, documentation and tests are welcome.
 Please go ahead and submit your pull requests.
 Also, don’t forget to add yourself to the list of contributors